 - An applicant who receives a diploma through the General Education Development testing program is eligible for a scholarship provided they attended one of the eligible high schools.
 Home-schooled students are also eligible as long as residency is within the above-listed school district.

 - A Van Wert County Foundation Representative will visit each High School in the spring.
 At that point, Seniors (and Graduating Juniors) will fill out the required High School Information Form.
 Students should return the completed form to their Guidance Counselor, who will attach a Final High School Transcript.
 The Guidance Counselor will submit the forms and transcripts to The Foundation.

 - On or after April 1 each year, The Foundation will automatically send an application to the address included on the high school information form to eligible first-time applicants who have submitted a complete High School Information Form.
 If the student has not submitted a High School Information Form, we have no way to contact them about scholarships.
 The students may still be eligible for a scholarship but will need to obtain the necessary forms from either The Foundation website or The Foundation office.

 - Applications and supporting materials will be accepted beginning April 1 of each year.

-Scholarship Application and all additional requested items must be submitted or postmarked by the close of business day, FRIDAY, JUNE 1, 2018 to be considered eligible for a potential scholarship.
+Scholarship Application and all additional items must be submitted or postmarked by the close of business day, FRIDAY, JUNE 1, 2018 to be considered eligible for a potential scholarship.